EdFage/llama-consult/README.md

 RAG with consulting use cases in mind, all running locally

 ## Setup
-- Follow isntructions here to install and use Ollama https://docs.llamaindex.ai/en/stable/getting_started/starter_example_local/
+- Follow instructions here to install and use Ollama https://docs.llamaindex.ai/en/stable/getting_started/starter_example_local/
 - Install dependencies from `requirements.txt`

 ## Usage